cobbler/koan/docs/installing-virtual-guests.rst

 perhaps the more important one is how to do virtualized installs.

 Koan is its own separate tool, a separate package from cobbler, that is designed for use with a remote cobbler server.
-(The same folks that work on cobbler work on koan and it's available from the same repositories)
+(The same folks that work on cobbler work on Koan and it's available from the same repositories)

 .. code-block:: shell